wp-plugins/email-2-image/README.txt

 = A question that someone might have =

-If you like this plugin and have some sugestion or wish some new function just drop by my page and live a comment: [Comment about my plugin in my homepage](http://arturoemilio.es/2012/01/email-to-image/).
+If you like this plugin and have some sugestion or wish some new function just drop by my page and live a comment: [Comment about my plugin in my homepage](http://arturoemilio.es/).
-If you found any bug or see any weird behavior in your blog, please use the wordpress forums, i check them regulary [Suport or Bugs Reports](http://wordpress.org/tags/email-2-image).
+If you found any bug or see any weird behavior in your blog, please use the wordpress forums, i check them regulary [Suport or Bugs Reports](http://wordpress.org).

 == Screenshots ==

-You may see the working plugin in my website [Comment about my plugin in my homepage](http://arturoemilio.es/2012/01/email-to-image/).
+You may see the working plugin in my website [Comment about my plugin in my homepage](http://arturoemilio.es).

 == Changelog ==
+= 4.0 =
+* Compatibility check for wordpress 3.9.1
+* Bugfixes.
 = 3.2 =
 *Fixed a bug where the plugin couldn't been configured.
 = 3.1 =